Dissolutio/bgio-react-ts-starter/README.md

 ## Overview

+Here are some concepts to help understand the project:

+### BGIO BoardProps into React Contexts

-The Board component receives [the BGIO API as props](https://boardgame.io/documentation/#/api/Client?id=board-props).
-Our Board splits the props up into different contexts, now your underlying UI components can access them easily, and hopefully without unnecessary re-renders.
-If you start to get performance issues, these contexts may need some fine tuning.
+The Board component, as a BGIO specific component, receives [the BGIO API as props](https://boardgame.io/documentation/#/api/Client?id=board-props).

+The Board in our project splits the BoardProps up into different contexts, and wraps our UI in the Providers for all those contexts.
+Now our UI components can access BoardProps easily, with hooks, and hopefully without any unnecessary re-renders.
-The project also includes _react-router-dom_ already.
-See example of its use in the `LocalApp` component in `App.tsx`.

-The game files, in the `src/game/` directory, can be used by the Local server, but for the node server in `devserver.js` and `server.js` to use them, they must be compiled to JS files.
-This compilation is run by some of the scripts below, and the files are output to the `server/` directory.
+#### List of BGIO Contexts

+1. useBgioG -- access the BGIO `G` object
+2. useBgioCtx -- access the BGIO `ctx` object
+3. useBgioEvents -- access BGIO game `events` as well as the `reset` action
+4. useMoves -- includes your game moves, as well as `undo` and `redo` from BGIO
+5. useBgioChat -- access chats, send new ones
+6. useBgioClientInfo -- for now, this is a little bit of a catch all, but it includes these BGIO Client related props: `playerID` `log` `matchID` `matchData` `isActive` `isMultiplayer` `isConnected` `credentials`
+7. useBgioLobby -- UNDER CONSTRUCTION, access the BGIO `LobbyClient` object and interact with BGIO Lobby/Server API

+See the simple files in `src/components` for examples on how to use the hooks.

+### React-Router-Dom is included

+This is not a requirement of of BGIO, so feel free to remove it, but this project's Lobby component will likely not be of service anymore (too heavily integrated).

+### `server/` is a compiled directory - don't use it

+Our node server requires raw javascript.
+Some of the npm scripts herein involve compiling files and outputting them to the `server/` directory.
 Don't use that folder for other stuff.

-### CSS / UI Library used
+### CSS / UI Library used: [water.css](https://watercss.kognise.dev/)

-It's called [water.css](https://watercss.kognise.dev/), I chose it because it has no dependencies, it does **not** use classnames (so the JSX markup is not contaminated with classNames) and it's tiny, so you can easily remove it and use something else.
-Adding it to the project involved no npm install, just adding the following import to our `index.html`:
+I chose it because it has no dependencies, it does **not** use classnames (so the JSX markup is not contaminated with classNames) and it's tiny, so you can easily remove it and use something else.

+Adding it to the project involved no npm install, just the following import in `index.html`:

 ```html
 <!-- in project root /public/index.html -->